Our research is editorially independent but we may earn a commission for purchases made through our links.

-Montana is filled with breathtaking places that you may have visited, or have dreamed of traveling to, like Glacier and Yellowstone national parks, Flathead Lake, Bozeman, Livingston and countless others.
-But if you’re hoping to experience some of its lesser-known gems, consider visiting one of the spots you’ve probably never heard about.
+Montana is filled with breathtaking places that you may have visited, or have dreamed of traveling to, like Glacier and Yellowstone national parks, Flathead Lake, Bozeman, Livingston, and countless others.
+But if you’re hoping to experience some of its lesser-known gems, consider visiting one of these spots that you’ve probably never heard about.

 According to Montana State Parks, Makoshika (Ma-ko’-shi-ka) is a variant spelling of a Lakota phrase meaning “bad land” or “bad earth,” a rather apt them for the mysterious badlands found in Makoshika State Park, which lies just outside the town of Glendive in the southeast region of the state.
-This is the largest state park in Montana, and offers the chance to hike, camp, bird watch and even search for dinosaur bones.
-Though many of its features are best explored by walking the trails, you can also drive the scenic road in view the unusual sandstone formations, carved over millennia from the elements.
+This is the largest state park in Montana and offers the chance to hike, camp, bird watch and even search for dinosaur bones.
+Though many of its features are best explored by walking the trails, you can also drive the scenic road for views of the unusual sandstone formations, carved over millennia from the elements.